Chapter 4: Children

 You will not need to get a certificate from a FDRP if:

-• you and the other parent are applying for consent orders;
+- you and the other party are applying for consent orders;

-• your application is about a contravention of parenting orders that were made in the last 12 months, and the person who breached the court order showed serious disregard for their obligations under the order;
+- your application is about a contravention of parenting orders made in the last 12 months, and the person who breached the court order showed serious disregard for their obligations under the order;

 It is important to remember that even if you do not attend FDR prior to filing in Court because you are eligible for one of the exceptions, the court can still order the parties to attend FDR.
 Safety measures can be put in place to make sure you can safely participate.

-Should I try FDR if I have experienced family or domestic violence?
+Should I try FDR if I have experienced family and domestic violence?

-It can be difficult to decide whether or not to try FDR if you have experienced domestic violence.
+It can be difficult to decide whether or not to try FDR if you have experienced family and domestic violence.
 FDR works best when there is equal bargaining power between the two parties.
 Where one party has significant power over the other, it is often difficult to achieve a fair resolution.
-A woman who feels less powerful or is intimidated may make concessions or agree to decisions that are not necessarily in her best interests, that are not what she really wants, are not safe or may not be in the best interests of the children.
+A woman who feels less powerful or is intimidated may make concessions or agree to decisions that are not necessarily in the best interest of the children, in her interests, that are not really arrangements she wants or which are not safe.

-However, a woman may still be able to achieve a fair settlement if she has good legal advice and a lawyer (see below) and feels safe to assert her rights with FDRPs present.
-FDR can be part of a healing and empowering process but should be entered into with caution and good support.
+However, a woman may still be able to achieve a safe and appropriate agreement which is in the best interest of the children if she has good legal advice and a lawyer (see below) and feels safe to say what she thinks is best for the children in FDR.
+FDR can be part of a healing and empowering process but should be entered into with caution and good support where there has been a history of family and domestic violence.

 If you are thinking about inviting the other parent to go to FDR and you have experienced domestic violence, it is important to get legal advice first.
 Sometimes it’s better not to start the FDR process at all and a lawyer can help you work through this before you approach the FDR provider or the other parent about it.

-If I have experienced domestic violence, how can I try and make FDR work for me?
+If I have experienced family and domestic violence, how can I try and make FDR work for me?

-The following suggestions might help you to make FDR work for you if you have experienced family violence:
+The following suggestions might help you to make FDR work for you if you have experienced family and domestic violence:

-• Tell the FDRP about your experience of domestic violence and discuss what they can do to provide a safe process;
+- Tell the FDRP about your experience of family and domestic violence and discuss what they can do to provide a safe process;

-• If you will feel intimidated or afraid to be in the same room as your ex-partner ask about a telephone FDR or a shuttle FDR (see what is shuttle FDR below);
+- If you will feel intimidated or afraid to be in the same room as the other party, ask about a telephone FDR or a shuttle FDR (See What is a shuttle FDR below);

-• Get legal advice before attending FDR.
-A lawyer can give you advice about your circumstances and what proposals you could offer to ensure the proposal is in the best interests of your children and safe and which will also keep you safe;
+- Get legal advice before attending FDR.
+A lawyer can give you advice about your circumstances and what proposals you could offer to ensure the proposal is in the best interests of your children, is safe and which will also keep you safe;

-• Have a lawyer represent you in your FDR session.
-This provides an important safeguard if there is a history of domestic violence;
+- Have a lawyer represent you in your FDR session.
+This provides an important safeguard if there is a history of family and domestic violence;

 What is shuttle FDR?